johnmuteba/UJ--Introduction-to-Coding/COURSE_OUTLINE.md

 ---

-**University of Johannesburg**
-Faculty of Economic and Financial Sciences
+**John Weirstrass MUTEBA MWAMBA**
-Master of Financial Engineering Programme
+For the Master of Financial Engineering Programme

-© 2025 University of Johannesburg
+© 2025 Analytics Research Group